DanielKrawisz/Entropy/entropy.md

 ## Temperature

-When entropy was first proposed, entropy was defined in terms of temperature.
-Nowadays, temperature is defined in terms of entropy.

 Temperature was originally defined in terms of thermometers in which fluides could be observed to expand and contract in response to hot and cold.
 Once temperature could be measuered, it became possible to understand heat as a kind of enerrgy and to distinguish between heat and temperature.
 Formerly, it was assumed that temperature was a measure of the internal heat of a body, but this is not so.
 Different substances have different heat capacities, which means that different amounts of heat energy can be absorbed or released by them to change their temperatures by the same amount.

 But if temperature is not a measure of heat, what is it measuring?
 Certain ideal substances could have a formula for temperature asscribed to them.
 For ideal gasses, temperature is proportional to the average kinetic energy of a particle in the gas.
 This formula explains the heat capacity of gasses in terms of their molecular composition.
 In particular, some gasses store potential energy as well as kinetic energy.
 In general, gasses with more complex molecules will store more average potential energy than gasses with less complex molecules.
 Even though real gasses are not ideal, the ideal gas analysis explains why carbon dioxide is a stronger greenhouse gas than oxygen, and why methane is stronger than carbon dioxide.
 Stronger greenhouse gasses store more energy at a given temperature than weaker gasses, and are thus at a higher temperature when they radiate the same amount energy into space that they absorb from the sun.